minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @Selling2023

-Another interesting topic for research would be to analyse changes in voting behaviour given by the nature of rollcall votes.
+Another interesting topic for research would be to analyse changes in voting behaviour given by the nature of roll-call votes.
 Since these happen alphabetically, representatives whose names are further along the alphabet might be incentivised to deviate from party lines given a vote is already won/lost.